-- 7.30.
+- 1.1.
 Deals with human resources strategies and policies that apply to all the Council's employees.
-It is also responsible for employment matters relating to the Council's most senior officers and for appointing sub-committees to hear employment appeals in accordance with the Council's policies. - 7.31.
+It is also responsible for employment matters relating to the Council's most senior officers and for appointing sub-committees to hear employment appeals in accordance with the Council's policies - 1.2.
 The committee comprises nine members and is constituted on a politically proportionate basis in line with the political composition of the Council.

-- (a) Develop and approve the Council's human resources strategies, policies and officer terms and conditions of employment, subject to the approval of any budget implications by the Cabinet and/or the Council as appropriate. - (b) Approve programmes of voluntary or compulsory redundancies. - (c) Approve redundancy or other termination payments where associated costs (including actuarial costs) will be in excess of £100,000 (Council 3 Mar 2014, Minute 100 refers). - (d) Appoint an Appeals Sub-Committee (comprising 3 trained members of the Staffing Committee) to hear and determine appeals in accordance with the Council's human resources policies and Officer Employment Procedure Rules. - (e) In respect of the posts of Chief Executive and Deputy Chief Executives, and in accordance with the Officer Employment Procedure Rules (see Part 4 Section 2), to: - Undertake the appointment selection process (and in the case of the Chief Executive to make a recommendation to appoint to Full Council) - ii. settle levels of remuneration - iii. authorise changes to the terms and conditions of employment

-- iv. hear and determine employment appeals - v. authorise dismissal (and in the case of the Chief Executive to make a recommendation of dismissal to Full Council)
+- (a) Develop and approve the Council's human resources strategies, policies and officer terms and conditions of employment, subject to the approval of any budget implications by the Cabinet and/or the Council as appropriate. - (b) Approve programmes of voluntary or compulsory redundancies. - (c) Approve any severance payments (other than Special Severance Payments) to employees up to (but not including) Deputy Chief Officers where the costs (including pension costs) are £100,00 or over. - (d) Appoint an Appeals Sub-Committee (comprising 3 trained members of the Staffing Committee) to hear and determine appeals in accordance with the Council's human resources policies and Officer Employment Procedure Rules - (e) In respect of the posts of Chief Executive and Executive Directors, and in accordance with the Officer Employment Procedure Rules (see Part 4 Section 2), to: - (i) Undertake the appointment selection process (and in the case of the Chief Executive to make a recommendation to appoint to Full Council) - (ii) settle levels of remuneration - (iii) authorise changes to the terms and conditions of employment - (iv) hear and determine employment appeals - (v) authorise dismissal (and in the case of the Chief Executive to make a recommendation of dismissal to Full Council)